tunderdomb/stylist/README.md

 Stylist also keeps existing sheets, so if you define a new class in a html, the selector will be appended.
 This way, you can continuously write selectors and have them generated in stylsheets.

+Commented code chunks are ignored.
+Anything between html comments treated as if they weren't even there.

 ## Options

 ### options.ignore